-So, how do you use Zereshk?
-It’s a simple matter of soaking them in tepid water for about 10 minutes, squeeze dry and use whole or chopped up.
+- As a cooking ingredient: It’s a simple matter of soaking them in tepid water for about 10 minutes, squeeze dry and use whole or chopped up.

-I use them in many of my dishes, Middle Eastern or otherwise and they are wonderful in all manner of recipes.
+I use them in many of my dishes, Middle Eastern or otherwise, and they are wonderful in all manner of recipes.
 Barberries are a key ingredient in many Persian rice dishes, one of the most famous of these is Morasa Polow or Jewelled Rice (click for recipe).

-Substitute: Dried Sour Cherries or Cranberries.
+Dried Sour Cherries or Cranberries

 So, there you have it, another staple in our global kitchen and hopefully, yours too, soon, if not already.
 Here in the UK, I purchase them online although when I’m in London and have access to Middle Eastern stores, I do stock up a little bit!
 I hope you get your hands on some and start experimenting, I would love to hear from you, just drop me a line!

 Middle Eastern Recipes on LinsFood

 A simple explanation on how to use barberries in your kitchen.

 - Barberries, amount, as the recipe calls for